 The director of the Rona Jaffe Writers’ Awards discusses the program’s twenty-year effort to support emerging women writers.

-A prize of $1,000 and publication by Marsh Hawk Press is given annually for a poetry collection.
-Jane Hirshfield will judge.
-Submit a manuscript of 48 to 84 pages with a $25 entry fee by April 30.
+A prize of $1,000 and publication by Bitter Oleander Press is given annually for a poetry collection.
+Submit a manuscript of 48 to 80 pages with a $28 entry fee between May 1 and June 15.
 Visit the website for complete guidelines.

 A prize of $15,000 and publication by University of Pittsburgh Press is given annually for a collection of short fiction.
 Writers who have published at least one previous book of fiction or a minimum of three short stories or novellas in nationally distributed magazines or literary journals are eligible.
 Submit a manuscript of 150 to 300 pages between May 1 and June 30.
 There is no entry fee.
 Visit the website for complete guidelines.